Rent safe and private dog parks hosted by locals

 Dogs often struggle to generalize behaviors.
 This means they might be able to follow cues in a familiar environment but still struggle to perform out and about.

-Since your service dog needs to work in every environment you visit, however, it’s imperative that you spend time proofing their tasks.
+Since your service dog needs to work in every environment you visit, however, it’s imperative that you spend time proofing their variety of tasks.
 Here are some tips:

 • The first time you ask your service dog to perform a task in a new context, take a few steps back in your training process to make it easier for them.
 Use your hand signal (or even your lure) along with your verbal cue to set them up for success.